 A vegan restaurant with burgers, sandwiches, smoothies, vegan cheese plates, and more.

 It’s a smoothie bar serving up healthy bowls, sandwiches, salads, and delicious fruity drinks.

 A fast food vegan restaurant for dining in and taking out with burgers, hot dogs, and fries.

 Where to Stay

 Justin and I stayed at the gorgeous Playa Palms Beach Hotel.
 It’s a very calm and quiet hotel with a pool and access to the beach.
 The hotel isn’t an all inclusive resort, but that wasn’t an issue.
 Every room has a balcony with a hammock and our stay included breakfast daily.
 On many occasions, we had the pool to ourselves and this hotel was always a peaceful retreat.
 Click here to read reviews written by other frequent travelers.

-We truly fell in love with the relaxing seaside atmosphere of Playa del Carmen, so much that it would be amazing to move here someday.
+We truly fell in love with the relaxing seaside atmosphere of Playa del Carmen, and there are so many awesome reasons to visit.
+It would be amazing to move here someday.
 It’s very affordable to travel and live in Mexico, even close to the beach.
 After browsing some listings in Mexico, especially in the Yucatan Peninsula, perhaps it’s possible to make that dream a reality sooner than we think!
 How amazing would it be to have a permanent place to call home here?
 If you have any experience living for an extended period of time in Mexico, we’d love to hear your thoughts!